jtestamark999/anime-bigdata-analytics/README.md

 #### Required Directory Structure

-For the pipeline to run successfully, ensure your raw data files are placed exactly as shown below:
+For the pipeline to run successfully, ensure your raw data files are placed exactly as shown below, or let the program make the correct files, but make sure the Kaggle CSV is in the raw folder:

 -   `data/raw/jikan/` (Folder for Jikan JSON files)